kuznetckiy/Geoscan_Lite_eng/uav.rst

 8) Remove the memory cards from the autopilot and camera, format them, and put them back in slots.
-9) Install battery and secure it with a textile clasp.
+9) Install battery and secure it by the textile clasp.
 10) Connect the power connector of the battery.

 .. figure:: _static/_images/asmbl6.png